-Applicants must submit a separate Notice of Intent for each Full Application through ARPA-E eXCHANGE by the deadline stated in the FOA.
-Failure to comply with this requirement will render the Applicant's Full Application ineligible for consideration (see Section III.F.1 of the FOA).
+Applicants must submit a separate Notice of Intent for each Concept Paper through ARPA-E eXCHANGE by the deadline stated in the FOA.
+Failure to comply with this requirement will render the Applicant's Concept Paper ineligible for consideration (see Section III.C.1 of the FOA).
 Section IV.B of the FOA provides instructions on submitting a Notice of Intent.

-Applicants should submit a Notice of Intent early in the FOA process.
-The Notice of Intent consists of a short abstract and basic information about the proposed project, including project title, lead organization, organization type, Principal Investigator and Technical Area.
+Applicants must submit a Notice of Intent early in the FOA process by the deadline stated in the FOA.
+The Notice of Intent consists of a short abstract and basic information about the proposed project, including project title, lead organization, organization type, percentage of work performed by the lead organization, Principal Investigator and Key Participants, and Technical Subcategory or Subcategories.
 In addition, the Applicant must indicate whether it submitted the application previously to DOE.

 ARPA-E will not review or consider noncompliant Notices of Intent.
+See Section III.C.1 of the FOA for compliant criteria.

 ARPA-E eXCHANGE automatically assigns a Control Number upon the submission of a compliant Notice of Intent.
 Once logged in to ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/login.aspx), Applicants may access their submissions by clicking the "My Submissions" link in the navigation on the left side of the page.
 Every application that the Applicant has submitted to ARPA-E and the corresponding Control Number is displayed on that page.
 If the Applicant submits more than one application to a particular FOA, a different Control Number is shown for each application.
-The Control Number must be included in the header of the Full Application and optional Reply to Reviewer Comments.
+The Control Number must be included in the header of the Concept Paper, Full Application, and optional Reply to Reviewer Comments.

 ARPA-E is using Notices of Intent to facilitate and expedite the merit review process.
-Notices of Intent also ensure that ARPA-E has sufficient reviewers in each Technical Area of interest.
+ARPA-E expects to receive a large number of applications and it is essential that each application have a unique identifier.
+Notices of Intent also ensure that ARPA-E has sufficient reviewers in each technical area of interest.